Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Faster availability—ships within days

-• Best return on investment for most vehicles
+• Good return on investment for many vehicles

 Real-World Cost Comparison Example